 Selecting a Container for Your File

 This file is often referred to as a Family Emergency Document Binder.
 Don’t let the name “binder” limit your imagination when it comes to the possible containers you may want to use to store these documents.
-We recommend the following criteria as you consider what will best meet the needs of your family.
+We recommend the following criteria for your emergency documents container as you consider what will best meet the needs of your family.
 The container should be:

 - Sturdy (last for many years)